Linuxbrew/brew/docs/Node-for-Formula-Authors.md

-# Node for formula authors
+# Node for Formula Authors

 This document explains how to successfully use Node and npm in a Node module based Homebrew formula.

-# Running `npm install`
+## Running `npm install`

-Homebrew provides two helper methods in a `Language::Node` module, `std_npm_install_args` and `local_npm_install_args`.
+Homebrew provides two helper methods in a `Language::Node` module: `std_npm_install_args` and `local_npm_install_args`.
 They both set up the correct environment for npm and return arguments for `npm install` for their specific use cases.
-Please use them instead of invoking `npm install` explicitly.
+Your formula should use these instead of invoking `npm install` explicitly.
 The syntax for a standard Node module installation is:

 ```ruby
 system "npm", "install", *Language::Node.std_npm_install_args(libexec)